What to Include in a Partnership Agreement

-This term is defined in the negative and it means that the partners have not agreed to remain partners until the expiration of a definite term or completion of a particular undertaking.
+This term means that the partners have not agreed to remain partners until the expiration of a definite term or completion of a particular undertaking.
 The “at-will” partnership status is the default, meaning that a partner can leave the partnership at any time if there is no specific language to prevent this action.

 Nature of the Partnership Including Partnership Formation and Property

 - Contributions of each partner: In cash, property (including intellectual property), and service.
 Each partner’s total contribution to the partnership at any one time is called “equity interest.”

 - How new partners are admitted: How and when partners must make contributions to the partnership.

 - Distribution of profits/allocation of losses to each partner: How profits and losses are allocated to partner shares.